JacobFV/jacobfv.github.io/_projects/broadening-and-building-beyond-classical-reinforcement-learning.md

 This poster was presented at the 2021 UTA-sponsored Broaden and Build Conference in Arlington, Texas:
 {% pdf /assets/pdf/Broadening_and_Building_Beyond_Classical_Reinforcement_Learning.pdf %}

 Post script: I regret to write that I never completed work on this project after the conference.
+So although it is written in the perfect tense, it is not a completed project.
+I hope to incorporate the ideas into future work though.